 Stretching out every day is good for circulation, metabolism, and comfort.
 Each day, release tight bun muscles from your feet up and your head down.
 As above so below; so relax your jaw, loosen your neck and open your shoulders.
 Try these exercises!

 Why?
 A tight psoas muscle pair keeps baby high.
 A longer, more supple psoas is one of several factors helping baby engage at 38 weeks gestation.
-Digestion, walking, balance and comfort are all enhanced with a longer psoas muscle pair rather than a short or less supple psoas.
+Digestion, walking, balance, and comfort are all enhanced with a longer psoas muscle pair rather than a shorter or less supple psoas.